Deltares/D-FAST_Morphological_Impact/docs/techref.md

 1. The software should run on any common operating system.
 1. The software should be available as open source.

+All requirements are addressed by D-FAST Morphological Impact although the testing has been carried out on the Windows platform only.

 # Code Design